 Meet friendly llamas and alpacas and enjoy lunch at a private Andean estate.

 Wake up knowing the capital of the ancient Incan Empire awaits!
 An Andean Discovery staff member will ensure your journey to Cusco goes smoothly by assisting the check-in for your one-hour flight.
 After a spectacular trip over the Andes Mountains, your Andean Discovery guide and driver will greet you and you’ll begin your descent into the Sacred Valley.
 This area extends from Cusco, the Imperial City, to the ancient city of Machu Picchu.
 In this area, ancient civilization and modern life collide with an intriguing mix of archeological sites and vibrant small towns.
-Meet fluffy llamas and alpacas and learn about the important role of weaving in Peruvian culture.
+Meet fluffy llamas and alpacas and learn about the important role of weaving in Peruvian culture, and visit an artisan textile market.
 Enjoy a traditional lunch in a private estate and peruse its fine collection of Inca and colonial artifacts.
-Later this afternoon, you’ll check in to your room at an Andean paradise with fragrant gardens and mountain views.
+Later this afternoon, you’ll check into your room at an Andean paradise with fragrant gardens and mountain views.

 Meals: B, L, D